forrest79/phpgsql/readme.md

 	->execute(); // INSERT INTO table(name) SELECT column FROM table2
 ```

-And if you're using the same names for columns in INSERT and SELECT, you can call insert without columns list and it will be detected from select columns.
+And if you're using the same names for columns in `INSERT` and `SELECT`, you can call insert without columns list and it will be detected from select columns.

 ```php
 (new Fluent\Connection())